widepogcrazy/WILL-CUTEDOG-STREAM-TODAY/README.md

 ## Competition Structure
 1. **Download the Dataset**: Get access to the dataset by [downloading it here](#).
 Ensure you have the necessary data processing tools installed.
 2. **Build Your Model**: Use any machine learning techniques you like—classification models, time-series forecasting, etc.—to predict the target variable, **Stream** (1 = streamed, 0 = no stream).
-3. **Submit Your Predictions**: Submit a CSV file with your predicted results for each day in the test set.
+3. **Submit Your Predictions**: Submit a CSV file with your predicted results for each day FROM 2024/10/05 TO 2024/11/05 TO DETERMINE THE WINNER

 ## Evaluation Metric
 Submissions will be evaluated using **Accuracy**.
 The higher your accuracy in predicting CuteDog_’s streaming days, the better your score!